spectrocloud/librarium/docs/docs-content/integrations/rke2.md

 ## Troubleshooting

 - When using Vault with the RKE2 distribution of Kubernetes in Palette Edge, you must explicitly specify a storage class for the Vault server.
-See [the Vault pack page](./vault.md#parameters) for details.
+Refer to [the Vault pack page](./vault.md#parameters) for details.

 ## Resources